aladdinid/fabric-devkit/docs/two-orgs.md

 11. Run the command `docker logs dev-peer0.org1.fabric.network-mycc-1.0` and verify that you see Item (B) -- i.e. this proves that the transactions is logged in `Org1`
 12. Run the command `docker logs dev-peer0.org2.fabric.network-mycc-1.0` and verify that you see Item (C) -- i.e. this proves that the transactions is logged in `Org2`

+---
+**Note**

+The Fabric network uses a piece of technology known as Docker container for instantiation.
+If you encounter any error as you step through the process, you should try to reset the network by manipulating docker containers.
+Use either one of the following commands:

+* `fabricOps.sh clean` - this is a gentlier way of resetting the network.
+It will only attempt to reset aspects of the artefacts related to the network and leave any containers not related the Fabric network untouch.
+For example, if you have a none Fabric container that you are using for other purposes.
+* `fabricOps.sh cleanall` - this is a catch all way of reseting your network.
+It will clean all Fabric and non-Fabric containers.
+Sometimes, you might need to do this because existing configuration may be sticky and you need to have a total clean setting.
+* Using a combination of docker commands to selectively remove containers that underpin the operations of the Fabric network, e.g. `docker ps` and `docker rm`, etc. Please refer to documentation from `Docker`.
+---

 Item (A):
 ```
 api.org1.fabric.network